 You can apply for these online at: www.nhsbsa.nhs.uk/ppc

 Or by telephoning: 0300 330 1341

-Our Dispensary has four members of staff: Lisa is the Dispensary Manager and Sophie, Lucy and Sebastian are the dispensers.
+Our Dispensary has four members of staff: Lisa is the Dispensary Manager and Katy, Chloe and Sebastian are the dispensers.
 They are all happy to discuss any queries or problems you may have with your prescription but are not qualified to give any medical advice, for this you would need to see one of the doctors.

 Please remember that we require 72 hours to process a repeat prescription.
 Patients are still leaving repeat prescriptions one day and coming back the next day to collect their medication or paper form.
 When you request a repeat prescription the request needs to be processed by the dispensers who then pass the forms to the doctor for approval and signature.
 Although we keep stocks of medication many items such as insulin and less commonly used drugs need to be ordered and come in the following day.
 This avoids wastage when drugs and dosages are changed.
 Prescriptions are never issued without being approved by one of the doctors.

 If you have requested an item that is not on your repeat, please note that this request is sent to your allocated doctor and may take up to 7 days to process as that doctor may not be in the practice on the day that your request is submitted.